Value

 This is actually several value scales.
 The scale numbered is a gray scale, the other three are value scales for individual colors.
 You can have a value scale for as many colors as there are.
 It is handy to have multiple shades and tints of one color in colored pencil not only to create a value scale, but to also to create highlights and dark areas for a particular hue of color in your artwork.
 I always use the rule of thumb that every color in my artwork should actually be represented by no less than 3 different intensities of that color.

 The key to shading most objects is understanding how light works on basic shapes, because most real life objects can be broken down into a combination of basic shapes.
-This video makes shading easy, but does contain several errors that I will correct during instruction.
-Students will draw two and shade two of each shape in their interactive journals.
-Using a colored pencil is optional, but recommended.
+This video makes shading easy.
+There are several of these videos available on YouTube.
+The shading and structure on this one are ok, but could be better.
+The voice over instructions are well done compared to most of the other videos.

 Drawing of an Apple done in Colored Pencil Part 1